liaoguiqiu/Acopter_project/README.md

 3 Controller

-The configration of the micro-processor is shown as below:
+-The configration of the micro-processor is shown as below:
 <img align="left" src= "https://github.com/liaoguiqiu/Acopter_project/blob/master/config%20of%20stm32.jpg">

+-Please see the detail of PCB design in: circuit diagram of mother board.pdf

 Contact: liaoguiqiu@outlook.com